Vaelico333/vaelico333.github.io/README.md

-# Dario Zoreda'a Developer Portfolio
+# Dario Zoreda's Developer Portfolio

 This is my ever ongoing portfolio page!
 I will continue updating it with new projects to show my skills and knowledge.